 Pearler provides a share trading brokerage platform for those on the path to Financial Independence – and it’s industry leading $9.50 trades (for CHESS sponsored brokers) and FI investing features make it stand out from the competition.
 Notwithstanding, Pearler’s crowning ‘Pearl’ is the Autoinvest feature.
 This lets you put your investing on auto pilot and cruise toward Financial Independence stress free!

 Whilst it is currently in Beta testing, Pearler has nearly 3000 investors and a rapidly growing user base – so much so that you actually need to join a waiting list to use the platform.
 Due to the Beta Testing, there are bugs being worked out which have given it mixed reviews.
 Having previously worked in software engineering, I can say that this is a totally normal thing for a start-up, and in my mind this is a company well worth being a part of or at least keeping an eye on, and I am personally along for the ride!

 I have enjoyed learning about Pearler and chatting to the team.
 I have found the platform easy to use, and I think the company is destined for great things.
 I actually have so much faith in them that not only have I started investing in ETFs through the platform, I have actually started investing in the company itself.
 Any affiliate income or revenue I make is being invested into the pearler company, which is going to allow them to grow and scale the platform even quicker.

 Do you use Pearler or have you been researching it for shares trading?
 Let us know your experience in the comments below!

 To skip the wait list, you can use this sign up code (hyperlink will take you to Pearler with the code embedded).

-Pearler exclusive invite code: CaptainFI
+Pearler exclusive invite code and FREE trade: CaptainFI

 In the future, Kurt did mention Pearler might be applying a sweet sign up bonus (potentially a number of free trades) but this is still in the works so don’t hold me to anything yet.